exasol/ci-isolation-aws/README.md

 As shown in the picture the repository consists of two parts: cleanup-stack and ci-user-stack.
 The cleanup-stack is only required once per account.
 The ci-user-stack for each project that you want to test.

+The cleanup stack deletes all resources in the AWS account except:

+* Some resources prefixed with `protected-`: These are the resources of the ci-isolation itself.
+For example the code-build jobs that deletes everything.
+The ci-users are not allowed to create such resources.
+* S3 buckets and prefixed with `persistent-`.
+You can create such buckets to store data that is not deleted.
+For example for long-term-caching.

 ## Usage

 First deploy the ci-user-stack from this repository: